VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # <a name="event-descriptions"></a>Event Descriptions

--   You can find all event links in the Discord
+-   You can find all event links in the Discord.
+They will be posted prior to the event.

 *   ** A variety of Keynote Speakers throughout the event**